elifesciences/bioprotocol-service/README.md

 # bioprotocol-service

-`bioprotocol-service` is a microservice that receives requests from the [eLife journal](https://elifesciences.org) for [Bioprotocol](https://bio-protocol.org/) data and keeps Bioprotocol updated with newly published articles.
+`bioprotocol-service` is an application that receives requests from the [eLife journal](https://elifesciences.org) for [Bioprotocol](https://bio-protocol.org/) data and keeps Bioprotocol updated with newly published articles.

 It is a Python and Django application.